NullpoMino-X/NullpoMino/README.md

 To add a new server to the list:

 1. In the server select screen, click "Add..." button.
 2. You are prompted to enter hostname (or IP address) and the port number (Optional).
-Server address format is "Hostname:Port".
-If the server is using default port 9200, you may omit ":9200" part.
+Server address format is `Hostname:Port`.
+If the server is using default port 9200, you may omit `:9200` part.
 3. Click OK button if you are done.

-To test a netplay in the local, launch the netserver.bat and add "127.0.0.1" to the server list.
+To test a netplay in the local, launch the `netserver.bat` and add `127.0.0.1` to the server list.

 harddrop.com is running a netplay server.
 Thanks harddrop.com members!